 Glucocorticoid-Induced Osteoporosis Management: Anticipating New Guidelines

-Draft guidelines unveiled to foster better assessment of fracture risk, and more aggressive strategies for preventing/treating osteoporosis for the 30-50% of patients affected by glucocorticoid therapy
+Draft guidelines unveiled to foster better assessment of fracture risk, and more aggressive strategies for preventing/treating osteoporosis for the 30-50 percent of patients on glucocorticoid therapy

 A panel of experts provided an overview of the American College of Rheumatology draft guidelines for the prevention and treatment of glucocorticoid-induced osteoporosis,1 at the 2016 ACR/AHRP Annual Meeting in Washington, D.C.
 Still a work in progress, these guidelines will update the 2010 guidelines, said Lenore Buckley, MD, professor of internal medicine and pediatrics at Yale University, during the session.